-With such easy access to music technology, it is easier than ever for you to write, record, produce and share your own music with the world.
-Whether you are interested in learning to make music for fun or want to seriously develop as an artist, this unit will teach you the skills needed to be creative in the modern music industry.
-Undercover Artist is a practical unit in which you will analyse and evaluate different musical styles, compose original music and perform songs to develop your expertise as a musician.
+Undercover Artist is a practical unit in which you will perform songs to develop your expertise as a musician, analyse and evaluate different musical styles and compose original music in a style of your own choice.
+With such easy access to social media and music technology, it is easier than ever for you to write, record, produce and share your own music with the world.
+Whether you are interested in learning to make music for fun or want to seriously develop as an artist, then this is the unit for you.
+For students really wanting to develop their skills or who are considering senior music studies, we would recommend taking both music units offered in year 10.